ChaiiShree/esrgan/README.md

 * Streamlit - Frontend

 ## File structure
-* srgan_training - Training RRDN and RDN with a little change in hyper-parameters
+* esrgan_model.ipynb - Training RRDN and RDN with a little change in hyper-parameters
 * app.py - Frontend using streamlit
-* inference.py - predicion file
 * demo.gif - sample working of the web app

 ## Run